mattiaTagliente/paperdown/README.md

 -   Python 3.8+
 -   Git
 -   A handful of Python packages, listed in `requirements.txt`.
--   An email address for the Unpaywall API, an optional API key for Semantic Scholar, and a Gemini API key.
+-   An email address for the Unpaywall API, and optional API keys for Semantic Scholar and Gemini.

 ## Setup and Installation